 Spanish Lenders come under renewed pressure to merge

 As the pressure continues we may see more and more consolidation of lenders and Banks in Spain.
-Caixa Bank and Bankia look set to merge and despite this reducing options considerably politically it is being encouraged.
-Bankia are still partially state owned so it is most likely Caixa Bank will be the dominant force which is not necessarily good for borrowers as Caixa Banks focus and criterias are not as good as Bankias.
+Caixa Bank and Bankia look set to merge .
+Despite this reducing options considerably politically it is being encouraged.
+Bankia are still partially state owned so it is most likely Caixa Bank will be the dominant force.
+Which is not necessarily good for borrowers.
+Caixa Banks client focus and criterias are not as good as Bankias.

-Other Banks will come under pressure to strengthen their base and we may see more mega mergers as the months progress.
+Other Banks will come under pressure to strengthen their base.
+We may see more mega mergers as the months progress.